Pearson v. Chung: Background

-Over time, the Chungs presented three settlement offers in the amounts of $3000, $4600, and $12,000—all of which were rejected by Pearson.
-D.C.
-Superior Court Judge Neal Kravitz stated that "the court has significant concerns that the plaintiff is acting in bad faith".
-The judge resolved some of the issues in the Chungs' favor in response to their motion for summary judgment (which was filed at the close of discovery), but could not dismiss the case because some facts were in dispute.

-The owners of the business, South Korean immigrants Jin Nam Chung, Soo Chung, and their son, Ki Chung, were reportedly considering moving back to South Korea.
+The Chungs were reportedly considering moving back to South Korea.
 After an outpouring of support for the Chungs from members of the public, a website was set up to accept donations for the Chungs' legal defense.

 On May 30, 2007, Pearson reduced his demands to $54 million in damages rather than $67 million.
 Among his requests were $500,000 in attorney's fees, $2 million for "discomfort, inconvenience, and mental distress", and $15,000 which he claimed would be the cost to rent a car every weekend to drive to another dry cleaning service.
 The remaining $51.5 million would be used to help similarly dissatisfied D.C. consumers sue businesses.
 Pearson also re-focused his lawsuit from the missing pants to the removal of window signs for "Satisfaction Guaranteed" and "Same Day Service".
 Pearson claimed the signs represented fraud on the part of the Chungs.
 The Chungs' lawyer, Christopher Manning, alleged that the signs could only be considered fraud if a reasonable person would be misled by them, and that a reasonable person would not see the signs as an unconditional promise.
 The Chungs' lawyer portrayed Pearson as a bitter, financially insolvent man; under questioning, Pearson admitted that, at the start of the court case, he had only $1000–2000 in the bank due to divorce proceedings, and was collecting unemployment benefits.

 Trial

-On June 12, 2007, the trial began.
+The trial heard opening arguments on June 12, 2007, with Pearson representing himself pro se and the Chungs being represented by attorney Chris Manning.
+The trial drew a "standing-room-only" crowd.
 Pearson broke down in tears during an explanation about his frustration after losing his pants, and a short recess had to be declared.

 Decision

 On June 25, 2007, the trial ended with District of Columbia Superior Court Judge Judith Bartnoff ruling in favor of the dry cleaners, and awarding them court costs pursuant to a motion which the Chungs later withdrew.
-The court took judicial notice of Pearson's divorce proceedings, where he was sanctioned $12,000 by the trial court for "creating unnecessary litigation and threatening both his wife, Rhonda VanLowe, and her lawyer with disbarment".
+The court took judicial notice of Pearson's divorce proceedings, where he was sanctioned $12,000 by the trial court for "creating unnecessary litigation and threatening both his wife and her lawyer with disbarment".